 My WCAG experience is personal.
 My mother's Parkinson's taught me that motor, cognitive, and visual needs aren't edge cases in healthcare — they're the primary use case.

-I'm currently open to product design roles — especially in health-tech, mental wellness, or any space where thoughtful design can meaningfully change someone's experience of getting help.
+I'm currently open to product design roles — especially in health-tech and high-expectation service industries — anywhere thoughtful design meaningfully changes someone's experience at a critical moment.

 "Mastery is the cumulative effort of small, strategic failures.
 This is the story of the effort."

-Based in Arlington, TX · Available for remote roles (PST-friendly) · Open to relocation for the right opportunity
+Based in Arlington, TX (DFW) · Open to on-site, hybrid, or remote · Open to relocation for the right opportunity